WCIV

-WCIV (channel 36) is a television station in Charleston, South Carolina, United States, affiliated with MyNetworkTV and ABC.
+WCIV (channel 36) is a television station in Charleston, South Carolina, United States.
+Its primary channel is programmed as an independent station with a secondary affiliation with MyNetworkTV, while its second subchannel is affiliated with ABC.
 The station is owned by Sinclair Broadcast Group, and maintains studios on Allbritton Boulevard along US 17/701 (Johnnie Dodds Boulevard) in Mount Pleasant and a transmitter in Awendaw, South Carolina.

 In September 2014, due to complications arising from Sinclair's acquisition of the original WCIV (channel 4) from its previous owner, Allbritton Communications, WCIV's programming and ABC affiliation was moved onto the second digital subchannel of Sinclair's existing station in the market, MyNetworkTV affiliate WMMP.
 WCIV's license was sold to Howard Stirk Holdings in order to form a new station using its existing facilities.
 In preparation for the sale, the WCIV and WMMP intellectual units swapped signals on September 30, 2014, with WCIV moving to WMMP's channel 36 signal and WMMP moving to WCIV's channel 34 signal respectively.
 WMMP then began carrying programming from ZUUS Country, and has since changed its calls to WGWG.